EncyclopediaRed/btcamp-87826/content/blog_02.md

   - section_id: blog-2
     headline: 'Blog 2: Data Trusts & E-Commerce'
     subtitle: >
-      How does BütCamp, Inc. use Data Trusts as part of an e-commerce solution and why?
+      How does Büt Camp, Inc. use Data Trusts as part of an e-commerce solution and why?
     type: header_section
     background_image: images/leaf-light-grey.svg